ayamEdwin/mbed/README.md

      - Select "File" -> "Open Solution"
      - to be continued...

+  ## Installation (Method 2 - Mac/Linux/windows)
+  1. On this repository navigate to Code and click on the dropdown.
+  2. Locate Download Zip and click on it.
+  3. Unzip the download mbed repo and copy paste to any appropriate directory listed in Method 1.

   ## Configuration
   ### J-Link Setup for ST-Link Debugger
   1. Install the latest [J-Link Software](https://www.segger.com/downloads/jlink/)